English Channel illegal migrant crossings (2018–present): Background

-Seaborne crossings aboard small boats by would-be refugees and migrants were rare before November 2018.
-More commonly, they stowed away aboard trains, lorries or ferry boats, a technique that has become more difficult in recent years as British authorities have intensified searches of such vehicles.
+Seaborne crossings aboard small boats by would-be refugees and largely illegal migrants were rare before 2018, however some crossings were recorded in the summer of 2016 during the European migrant crisis.
+More commonly, migrants stowed away aboard trains, lorries, or ferry boats, a technique that has become more difficult in recent years as British authorities have intensified searches of such vehicles and funded the construction of border fences in France.
 Prices charged by smugglers for illegal rides across the Channel in lorries, trains and ferries have risen sharply.
-Rumours that entering and claiming asylum in the UK will become more difficult once Brexit goes into effect circulated in migrant encampments in France, possibly fomented by people smugglers hoping to drum up business.
+Rumours that entering and claiming asylum in the UK would become more difficult once Brexit went into effect circulated in migrant encampments in France, possibly fomented by people smugglers hoping to drum up business.
+Brexit resulted in the UK leaving the Dublin regulations, removing the right to return those unlawful entrants with a provable tie or their own stated non-transit presence in other EU member states.

-If migrants arrive in England through illegal means, upon arrival the UK Government is unlikely to reject their claims to asylum.
+If migrants who prove themselves to be from several countries arrive in England through illegal means, upon arrival the UK Government is unlikely to reject their claims to asylum.
 In 2019 at least 1,890 migrants arrived from France via small boats; the Home Office reported that only around 125 were returned to other European countries.

 Since November 2018, the number of migrants crossing has grown.
 The total number of migrants arriving by this route during 2018 was 297.
 In 2019 and 2020 the numbers grew significantly, and by September 2020 an estimated total of 7,500 had entered Britain by this route.
+The number of crossings rose further to 45,755 in 2022 before declining to 29,437 in 2023.
 Many arrive in small boats, ferries and may enter the country unnoticed, whilst others are apprehended on landing or are rescued when their craft founders off shore.

 Until the dispersal of the Calais Jungle in 2016, which contained an estimated 3,000 would-be immigrants to the UK, the majority of asylum seekers entering the country via the English Channel did so through the Channel Tunnel, mostly by hiding in vehicles.

-Anti-immigration politicians attached the label "crisis" to the sudden increase in seaborne crossings.
+With the increase in numbers crossing the channel in 2019, politicians attached the label "crisis" to the sudden increase in seaborne crossings.
 Former Home Secretary Sajid Javid preferred to describe the increase in crossings as a "major incident."
-Journalist and former Scottish Labour Party MP Tom Harris argues that the small boat crossings that are occurring are not a "crisis."
+Journalist and former Scottish Labour Party MP Tom Harris argued that the small boat crossings that are occurring are not a "crisis."